-Great Grandmother Helen: Witness in the 1906 Murder Case of Mrs. Louise Gentry
+Great Grandmother Helen Kirsch Ferraro: Witness in the 1906 Murder Case of Mrs. Louise Gentry

-Helen was 19 when she worked as a cashier at an Italian “bootblacking” shop near the County building on Clark Street in Chicago and had become casually acquainted with a frequent customer of the shop – Frank Constantine.
-According to newspaper articles at the time the shop was apparently frequented by Italians.
-Frank Constantine was described in the Chicago papers as showy type man with his money and wore a lot of diamonds, and a man with many girlfriends.
+Helen was 19 when she worked as a cashier at an Italian “bootblacking” shop near the County building on Clark Street in Chicago when she had become casually acquainted with a frequent customer of the shop – Frank Constantine.
+According to newspaper articles at the time, the shop was apparently frequented by Italians.
+Frank Constantine was described in the Chicago papers as “showy type of man with his money and wore a lot of diamonds, and a man with many girlfriends.”

 In July, 1906 while visiting a sweetheart near Poughkeepsie, NY, Frank Constantine was apprehended by the local Sheriff.
 Assistant Chicago Police Chief Schuettler, purportedly a friend of the Kirsch family, as the Tribune made it seem, because Schuettler and Kirsch were both German, had hidden Helen’s identity from the press and had been calling her Helen Schrieber for months.
 Assistant Chief Schuettler sent Helen “Schrieber” to Poughkeepsie alone to identify him.

-Helen met Carmen probably around the middle of 1907 based on the photo dated in August of 1907 that she gave him.
+Helen probably met Carmen around the middle of 1907, based on the photo dated in August of 1907 that she gave to him.
 It is possible it was at the shoe shine shop frequented by Italians…

 Chicago Birth, Marriage, and Death Indexes